antmicro/ecos-mars-zx3/README.rst

 ``.ecc`` files
 ~~~~~~~~~~~~~~

-The output of ``ecosconfig`` are :file:`.ecc` (**eC**\ os **C**\ onfiguration) files which are in essence ``tcl`` scripts storing all the information on what elements will be included in the system image and how they will be configured.
+The output of ``ecosconfig`` are ``.ecc`` (**eC**\ os **C**\ onfiguration) files which are in essence ``tcl`` scripts storing all the information on what elements will be included in the system image and how they will be configured.
-A `handbook on ecosconfig <http://ecos.sourceware.org/docs-3.0/user-guide/using-ecosconfig-on-linux.html>`_ exists to help in the manual creation of :file:`ecc` files.
+A `handbook on ecosconfig <http://ecos.sourceware.org/docs-3.0/user-guide/using-ecosconfig-on-linux.html>`_ exists to help in the manual creation of ``ecc`` files.

-While creating :file:`.ecc` files from scratch is possible, there exist several methods of making the process much simpler.
+While creating ``.ecc`` files from scratch is possible, there exist several methods of making the process much simpler.

 Templates and configtool
 ~~~~~~~~~~~~~~~~~~~~~~~~

-``configtool`` (see :ref:`prerequisites`) allows the user to build the system however they want using a graphical user interface, provided constraints in :file:`.cdl` files describing the system structure are maintained.
+``configtool`` (see :ref:`prerequisites`) allows the user to build the system however they want using a graphical user interface, provided constraints in ``.cdl`` files describing the system structure are maintained.

-While creating a new :file:`.ecc` file it is easier to also use a predefined template representing common use scenarios, such as **posix** which represents a system which has all the necessary packages to run typical POSIX programs or **redboot** which understandably is used to build a binary of RedBoot, the eCos bootloader.
+While creating a new ``.ecc`` file it is easier to also use a predefined template representing common use scenarios, such as **posix** which represents a system which has all the necessary packages to run typical POSIX programs or **redboot** which understandably is used to build a binary of RedBoot, the eCos bootloader.

 The supported templates are: